 - Contactless Symbol: The most common indicator of a contactless ATM is the contactless symbol, which resembles a series of curved lines or waves.
 This symbol is often displayed prominently on the ATM’s card reader area.

-- Contactless Payment Logos: ATMs that support contactless transactions may also display logos of major payment networks that offer contactless services, such as Visa, Mastercard, or American Express.
+- Contactless Payment Logos: ATMs that support contactless transactions may also display logos of significant payment networks that offer contactless services, such as Visa, Mastercard, or American Express.

 - Near Field Communication (NFC) Label: Some ATMs may feature an NFC label near the card reader, indicating that they support contactless transactions.
 NFC is the technology that enables communication between your card or device and the ATM.